 Mr. Lewis was selected by Washington DC Super Lawyers (2007-2016) and by Super Lawyers Corporate Counsel Edition (2009-2015) as one of "The Top Attorneys" in Business Litigation in Washington, D.C.
-He is also featured in Who’s Who as an expert in international insolvency.
-He is a regular contributor to The New York Times, The New Yorker and other publications.
+He is also featured in Who’s Who as an expert in international insolvency and was selected by his peers, for inclusion in the 23rd edition of The Best Lawyers in America© for his work in Commercial Litigation.
+Mr. Lewis is a regular contributor to The New York Times, The New Yorker and other publications.

 Pro Bono and Community Service